Registration AdvisingReturn to Advisor’s Toolkit

 Some Colleges or Departments may utilize an internal form to approve summer courses taken at another institution.
-Here is an example used in the Exploratory Studies program.
+Here is an example of one of those internal forms.

 - Here is a helpful document you can share with your students with reminders about taking classes at another institution.
 It is a nice checklist for them to ensure they know what their next steps are.

 Keep in mind that NC State only accepts transfer credit with a grade of C- or better.
 Transfer credit does not impact a student’s NC State GPA.
 All transfer credit can be seen on MyPack Portal on the student’s Transfer Credit Report.

 NC State partners with five other schools through the Inter-Institutional Program.
 Upon approval, enrolled degree-seeking undergraduate or graduate students may take courses at Duke University, North Carolina Central University, UNC-Chapel Hill, UNC-Charlotte or UNC-Greensboro.